teaminkling/.github/CONTRIBUTING.md

 1. Fork the repository.
 2. Branch from `main` in your fork.
 3. Open pull requests (PRs) from your fork's new branch to our repository's `main` branch.

-- A branch has exactly one corresponding issue and contributor.

-4. The branch should be named `#-short_description`, e.g., `31-fix_padding`.
+4. The branch should have a short and meaningful name.

-Note that any code must be in American English and any comments should be in Australian English.
+Any code must be in American English.
+Everything should otherwise be in any form of English, and may be overwritten later by maintainers to match Australian English.
-Errors will not be rejected in PR but likely will be overwritten in later code changes.

-## Issue Correspondence

-An issue has:

-- Exactly one assignee.
-- Ideally exactly one branch.

-## Slightly More Advanced Rules

-1. If `main` is ahead of your branch, make yourself level with `main` by rebasing before submitting a pull request.
-2. Once the PR is opened please do not rebase anymore.
-3. If your branch goes stale it may be closed at the maintainers' discretion.

-## Quality Control

-There are quality control standards.

-- Run your code under as many code quality checks as possible.
-- Make sure it is readable and well-documented.
-- Make sure it adheres to language/framework-specific conventions.

 ## Maintainers' Guide

 ### Sprint Planning

-GitHub Projects defines sprints internally.
+We define sprints internally.
 At the end of a sprint, the team decides whether a release should be created.
 The release cutoff is more or less arbitrary.

 Hotfixes can be created any time and released immediately.